 In any gathering these days you might find even more smartphones than people, all of which equipped with loudspeakers and connected to the net; just waiting to be controlled centrally, synchronized and joined together to form a socially aggregated, digitally integrated sound system.

-SADISS is a web-based application developed in the research project ‘The Choir & the Sound System’ at Anton Bruckner university (Linz, Austria) that bundles smartphones into monumental yet intricate sound systems or choirs.
+SADISS is a web-based application developed in the research project ‘The Choir & the Sound System’ at the Institute for Composition, Conducting and Computer Music of the Anton Bruckner University (Linz, Austria) that bundles smartphones into monumental yet intricate sound systems, also providing means for guiding ad-hoc ensembles.

-SADISS enables socially aggregated, digitally integrated sound systems to make possible two different forms of portable seas of sound:
+SADISS enables socially aggregated, digitally integrated sound and performance systems in two different ways:

 • a massively multi-channel sound system for re-synthesizing compositions right in the middle of the gathering of listeners using their smartphones’ loudspeakers.

-• facilitating ad hoc choirs of human singers, individually guided via headphones
+• facilitating ad hoc ensembles of human singers or performers, individually guided (potentially synchronously in different languages ) via headphones

-The sound system facilitates the creation of portable, crowd-sized seas of sound opening wholly new fields for composers and artists to explore.
+The sound system facilitates the creation of portable, crowd-sized seas of sound or performance ensembles opening wholly new fields for composers and artists to explore.

 Learn more about SADISS through our documentation and also get to the core of SADISS through our GitHub repository.